parutech/parutech/README.md

 - 💞️ I’m looking to collaborate on any project where you might need a hard-working person
 - 📫 How to reach me : contact@paru.tech

-All versioning follows _Semantic Versioning 2.0.0_, for which an extensive explanation can be found [here](https://semver.org/).
+All client-side software require an API authentication token to work properly.
+Such access can be purchased [here](https://paru.tech)